Question: What qualifications does your surgeon have?

 Question: Where does your doctor perform his surgery?

 Answer: Many doctors perform their surgery in a hospital.
-Dr. Kirwan has his own private surgical offices–DARIEN, CONNECTICUT OFFICE–and–NEW YORK OFFICE–that has two state-of-the-art operating rooms for general and local anesthesia.
+Dr. Kirwan has his own private surgical offices–NORWALK, CONNECTICUT OFFICE–and–NEW YORK OFFICE–that has two state-of-the-art operating rooms for general and local anesthesia.
 This accredited surgical facility is licensed by the State of Connecticut to the highest level and is equipped with the most up-to-date surgical equipment.
 The nurses and anesthesia staff are trained specifically in the care of cosmetic surgery patients, unlike a general hospital where a cosmetic surgery case may be an occasional occurrence.